HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 What you do now: Run space heaters down there (fire hazard, expensive electricty).

-The problem: Master bedroom is always 5-10°F colder then rest of house cause its above an unheated garage.
+The problem: Master bedroom is always 5-10°F colder then rest of house cause it's above an unheated garage.

 What you do now: Electric blanket, close vents in other rooms (messes up system presure).